At a glance

 Ongoing support applications should be handed in, having been completed, two months before the expiry of the current entitlement period.

 You can pick up the BAföG forms from our BAföG offices or download them from this website (Forms for downloading) and complete them by hand.
-You can also apply online.
-All the documents still have to be printed at the end and personally signed or sent to the BAföG offices by post.
-However, applications by fax, e-mail (you must scan your signature) or by computer fax are now acceptable.
+On the other hand, there is the option of applying online with BAföGdigital.
+At the end of the process, all documents must be printed out, signed and submitted to the BAföG offices in person or by post.
+Recently, however, applications by fax, by e-mail (with scanned signature) or by computer fax have also been accepted.

 How is the support calculated?